joeybaker/remapify/README.md

 A [Browserify](https://github.com/substack/node-browserify) plugin to map whole directories as different directories to browserify.
 This is useful if you have a common batch of files that you don't want to have to refer to relatively all the time.

+If remapify doesn't work for you for any reason, you might want to give [aliasify](https://github.com/benbria/aliasify) or [pathmodify](https://github.com/jmm/pathmodify) a look.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*